sunny-aguilar/python-dsa/educative/class-01/notes.md

 using the same input size
 - the input given to both algorithms needs to be the same in order to prevent any disadvantages due<br />
 to specific input
+- the algorithms must be tested on the same exact hardware otherwise faster hardware will have a an advantage over a better algorithm running on slower hardware.

 ## 2. Intro to Asymptotic Analysis and Big O